zenglenn42/utbc2019-hw-01-portfolio/README.md

 You'll notice on the master branch that the design is not responsive since the body and sections widths are hard-coded to 960px and 495px respectively, per the problem specification.

-However, today, it's all about being responsive and so I crafted a design in the:
+However, today, it's all about being responsive and so I crafted a design in the branch:

    bootstrap-grid-layout